-For teen boys with anger, emotional issues, depression, behavioral problems, legal problems, or minor substance abuse, hope exists.
+For teen boys with anger, emotional issues, depression, behavioral problems, legal problems, or substance abuse, hope exists.
 A chance at a new path is possible through Teen Challenge Adventure Ranch.
 We lovingly train troubled boys to choose a better path in life, leading them to be godly and upright young men.

 If you are interested in therapeutic boarding schools or boys ranches in or near Springfield, Illinois, take into account that Teen Challenge Adventure Ranch may be exactly what you are looking for.
 Located in Northwest Arkansas, it is obviously a distance from Springfield, Illinois, but that may be a good thing.
 Think about this: For teenage boys in need of intervention, time spent away from your hometown — away from the negative impact of friends and familiar places — away–away from the pressure of friends and familiar places—might be just the thing to spark a big change.
-Parents from around the country, including Springfield, Illinois, choose Teen Challenge Adventure Ranch for their sons.
+Parents from around the country, including Springfield, Illinois, choose Teen Challenge Adventure Ranch for their son.

-As the first residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been assisting families for nearly 60 years.
+As the first residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been assisting families for 50 years.
 We feel that a relationship with Christ is the primary avenue for transformation in the lives of the teenagers we serve.
 Every main part of our program is biblically based.
 We believe that centering our program on Christ is the reason so many teenagers have found success here, even where other programs have failed.

 MORE STAFF — First, we keep student-to-staff ratios low to ensure boys get lots of supervision and individual attention.
 Our staff are highly trained and most have bachelor or master’s degrees in their area of work.